TravisWheelerLab/AvxWindowFmIndex/README.md

 * storeOriginalSequence determines if the original sequence data will be saved inside the index.
 If this is false, the sequence is omitted, which will generate a smaller index file.
 If true, sections of the original sequence can be recalled with the awFmReadSequenceFromFile() function.

-To use awFmCreateIndex, pass a pointer to an uninitialized AwFmIndex struct pointer.
+To use awFmCreateIndex or awFmCreateIndexFromFasta, pass a pointer to an uninitialized AwFmIndex struct pointer.
 The function will allocate memory for the index, build it in memory, and write it to the given fileSrc.
 The AwFmIndex struct is usable immediately after calling this function, and must be manually deallocated with awFmDeallocIndex().

 ### Loading an existing Index